Carbohydrate

 Lactose is a disaccharide found in animal milk.
 It consists of a molecule of D-galactose and a molecule of D-glucose bonded by beta-1-4 glycosidic linkage.

+Sugars (e.g. glucose) and their polymers (such as starch, cellulose).

-A carbohydrate (/ˌkɑːrboʊˈhaɪdreɪt/) is a sugar (saccharide) or a sugar derivative.
-For the simplest carbohydrates, the carbon-to-hydrogen-to-oxygen atomic ratio is 1:2:1, i.e. they are often represented by the empirical formula C(H2O)_{n}.
-Together with amino acids, fats, and nucleic acids, the carbohydrates are one of the major families of biomolecules.
+A carbohydrate (/ˌkɑːrboʊˈhaɪdreɪt/) is a sugar (saccharide), a polysaccharide such as starch, or a derivative of these compounds.
+For many carbohydrates such as simple sugars, the carbon-to-hydrogen-to-oxygen atomic ratio is 1:2:1 so their empirical formula is CH2O and their molecular formulas have the form C_{n}(H2O)_{n}.
+Along with amino acids, fats, and nucleic acids, the carbohydrates are one of the major families of biomolecules.

 Carbohydrates perform numerous roles in living organisms.
 Polysaccharides serve as an energy store (e.g., starch and glycogen) and as structural components (e.g., cellulose in plants and chitin in arthropods and fungi).
 The 5-carbon monosaccharide ribose is an important component of coenzymes (e.g., ATP, FAD and NAD) and the backbone of the genetic molecule known as RNA.
 The related deoxyribose is a component of DNA.
 Saccharides and their derivatives play key roles in the immune system, fertilization, preventing pathogenesis, blood clotting, and development.

 Carbohydrates are central to nutrition and are found in a wide variety of natural and processed foods.
 Starch is a polysaccharide and is abundant in cereals (wheat, maize, rice), potatoes, and processed food based on cereal flour, such as bread, pizza or pasta.
-Sugars appear in human diet mainly as table sugar (sucrose, extracted from sugarcane or sugar beets), lactose (abundant in milk), glucose and fructose, both of which occur naturally in honey, many fruits, and some vegetables.
-Table sugar, milk, or honey is often added to drinks and many prepared foods such as jam, biscuits and cakes.
+Sugars appear in the human diet mainly as table sugar (sucrose, extracted from sugarcane or sugar beets), lactose (abundant in milk), glucose and fructose, both of which occur naturally in honey, many fruits, and some vegetables.
+Table sugar, milk, or honey is often added to drinks and many prepared foods such as jam, biscuits, scones and cakes.